 A cyst is a sac or pocket that has filled with fluid, solid matter or a mixture of both.
 A cyst can appear almost anywhere in your body.
 When a cyst appears on one of your two almond-sized ovaries, it’s called an ovarian cyst.
 Ovarian cysts usually form during the ovulation part of your cycle, when ova are released from your ovaries.
 Most women experience cysts at some point in their lives without knowing it.

 Cysts usually present with few or no symptoms, and they don’t usually cause any harm.
-Cysts disappear on their own, typically within a few months, leading to most doctors taking a “wait and see” approach.
+Cysts disappear on their own, typically within a few months, leading to most gynecologists taking a “wait and see” approach.
 However, the symptoms of a ruptured cyst include a sudden, intense pain.
 If you feel nauseous (and if you vomit), it could be a sign that a cyst is causing a twist in your ovary.
 Concerning symptoms should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Because a complex ovarian cyst can rupture if its growth isn’t monitored, you should note the telltale signs that can accompany a cyst: